Best Spawn Peeks on Clubhouse in Rainbow Six Siege (2026 Guide)

 Stock door

-Stock door is a high-risk play with a 59% community-tested success rate.
+Stock door is a high-risk play graded B for effectiveness by our current estimate.
 It works best for defenders who can commit to the angle the moment they hear the round timer hit zero.

 - Difficulty